 History of AML in Greece

 Greece started fighting financial crimes in the 1990s with anti-money laundering laws.
 AML laws in Greece have been developed and updated from the past to the present.
 Greece is a member of FATF and the European Union.
 Greece is making sure to comply with the European Union and FATF when establishing AML laws.
 According to the Mutual Evaluation Report in 2019, Greece was largely in line with the FATF recommendations.
-Greek legislation on Anti Money Laundering is evaluated within the EU and at the national level.
+Greek legislation on Anti Money Laundering is evaluated at the EU and national levels.

 Greek Regulator: Bank of Greece